Edílson (footballer, born 1986)

-Edílson Mendes Guimarães (born 27 July 1986 in Nova Esperança), most commonly known as Edílson, is a Brazilian professional footballer who plays as a right back for Grêmio.
+Edílson Mendes Guimarães (born 27 July 1986), better known as Edílson, is a former Brazilian footballer football player who played as a right back.

 He made his debut for Grêmio on 3 March 2010, against Avenida.
 The final score was 3–1 for Grêmio and Edílson made a goal and an assistance during the match.
 On 12 July 2011, he joined Atlético Paranaense on a one-and-half-year loan deal at the request of head coach Renato Gaúcho.